 The Data Protection Act is designed to ensure that we handle your data in a sensitive and secure fashion.
 It reinforces and codifies actions that Worcester City Council has always striven to take when dealing with other people's data.
 In summary, we should only use the information for the purpose you supplied it, we shouldn't keep it once we no longer need it, and we should keep it safe.

 Under the terms of the Data Protection Act you can ask Worcester City Council for information held about you as an individual.
 In order to process the request we need as much detail as possible about the information you require.
-You will need to complete a ‘Subject Access Request' form and submit it with proof of your identity and a statutory £10 fee.
+You will need to complete a ‘Subject Access Request' form and submit it with proof of your identity.

 Making a request for information held by Worcester City Council, or that you believe may be held by Worcester City Council.

 Much of the information generated by Worcester City Council is made publicly available, either through this website, in our Customer Service Centre (CSC) The Hive, or in some circumstances in other public buildings such as the Library.
 It is always worth checking whether the particular information you are looking for is available in any of these locations.
 If you need guidance please call the Customer Service Centre on (01905) 722233.
 Even if the information is not already publicly available the CSC may be able to connect you with an Officer who can help or give you an address to write to.